Learn how to hold a crochet hook in this tutorial for beginners.

 Holding the crochet hook in the right way for you will probably be different for everyone.

-I have been told from Youtube viewers that I hold my hook differently to other crocheters and that’s fine because we all find a way of doing things that suits us and is comfortable.
+I have been told by Youtube viewers that I hold my hook differently from other crocheters and that’s fine because we all find a way of doing things that suits us and is comfortable.

 There are some ways to make things easier when holding your hook, so we will take a look at that in this post.